guardianproject/info/content/blog/2012-07-05-a-network-analysis-of-encrypted-voice-over-ostn.md

   </p>
 </div>

 The important part to notice here is that the hand-off is fast.
 Comparing the times of the first RTP packet to the first encrypted packet takes about 1.5 seconds.
 Multiple traffic logs confirmed that this is a consistent number.
 This means that if you immediately start talking during the start of an encrypted phone it is possible for some of your voice to be transmitted clear-text.
 I attempted to record this section by talking in the very beginning of a call and extracting voice.
-I wasn&#8217;t successful, but I wouldn&#8217;t discount that you will release some clear voice audio at the beginning of a conversation.
+I wasn’t successful, but I wouldn’t discount that you will release some clear voice audio at the beginning of a conversation.

 **What ZRTP Guarantees**

 So, things look good with OSTN calls.
 ZRTP is enabled by default on all OSTN accounts with CSipSimple and it uses opportunistic encryption.
 Also, it is very easy for the user to tell that their call has been successfully encrypted.
 Great!
 What does this mean for the user?
 When correctly using ZRTP, a user can expect that their phone calls are fully **confidential**.
 No third party can intercept, listen, or mangle your phone call.
 This includes your OSTN provider of course.

-**What ZRTP Doesn&#8217;t Guarantee**
+**What ZRTP Doesn’t Guarantee**

 ZRTP does not stop** censorship ** or provide **anonymity.  **This is something Orbot might be able to help with one day.
 Currently, the latency of the Tor network prevents real-time protocols from working.
 The current best solution would be to use a VPN provider to tunnel ZRTP traffic.
 However, now that VOIP is illegal in many countries it is not recommended that anyone trust this solution until a tested and verified method is published.

 **Conclusion**

 Using end-to-end voice encryption has never been this easy!
 This analysis confirmed that OSTN works quite well in practice.
 There are two things the user should do to ensure secure communication: make sure to read and confirm the verification dialog boxes and check to make sure your calls have the lock icon when you are counting on them to be encrypted.
 Just like that, you too can be a [cypherpunk](http://en.wikipedia.org/wiki/Cypherpunk) (or just someone with a reasonable expectation of privacy!).
-Like Phil Zimmerman, the creator of ZRTP,  has said: &#8220;[OSTN] lets you whisper in someone&#8217;s ear a thousand miles away&#8221; Check back for our upcoming post which will look in more detail at the threat model of an OSTN phone call.
+Like Phil Zimmerman, the creator of ZRTP,  has said: “[OSTN] lets you whisper in someone’s ear a thousand miles away” Check back for our upcoming post which will look in more detail at the threat model of an OSTN phone call.

 You can download the traffic log of a encrypted and unencrypted OSTN call [here](https://guardianproject.info/wp-content/uploads/2012/07/ostnlogs.zip)